There are 18 recent graduates of this Madison College program.

-Madison College's Respiratory Therapist program has a WTCS transfer agreement with Cardinal Stritch University, to earn your Bachelor of Science degree in Respiratory Therapy.
+Madison College's Respiratory Therapy program has a WTCS transfer agreement with Cardinal Stritch University, to earn your Bachelor of Science degree in Respiratory Therapy.

-For further information regarding Madison College's Respiratory Therapist program, please contact Program Director, Amy Setchell.
+For further information regarding Madison College's Respiratory Therapy program, please contact Program Director, Amy Setchell.

-As an advanced-level respiratory therapist program, graduates are eligible to become Registered Respiratory Therapists (RRT).
+As an advanced-level respiratory therapy program, graduates are eligible to become Registered Respiratory Therapists (RRT).